Pra-ahl/healthtech1-test-pranav/README.md

 Below you'll find run instructions and my observations for the email automation take home test.

-**To get started, run the following commands in the terminal:**
+**To get started, clone the repo or open the zip folder and run the following commands in the terminal:**

-1. git clone <repository-url>
-2. cd sock-email-automation
-3. npm install
+1. npm install
-4. npm start (or npm run dev for auto reloading if you change anything in the code)
+2. npm start (or npm run dev for auto reloading if you change anything in the code)

 **To test the email server, here are the commands you'll need to run in a separate terminal:**